plforacle/heatwave-all/load-heatwave-old/load-heatwave.md

 In this lab, you will be guided through the following task:

-- Add a HeatWave Cluster to HW-DB MySQL Database System
+- Add a HeatWave Cluster to MDS-HW MySQL Database System
 - Load Airportdb Data into HeatWave

 ### Prerequisites